-- Because short ribs are high in fat content, you can’t overcook them.
+- Because short ribs are high in fat content, they are very forgiving.
 The longer you cook them, the more tender they become, which is a great stress reliever when you’re serving guests.

 - Short Ribs.
 This tougher cut of beef breaks down and becomes melt-in-your-mouth tender when braised.

 - Carrots.
 Making braised short ribs with carrots adds earthy sweetness, another dimension of texture, and healthy veggie benefits.
-They also make me think of my Grandma Dorothy’s pot roast in the most comforting way.
+They also make me think of my Grandma Dorothy’s Crockpot Beef Stew in the most comforting way.

 - Red Wine.
-We’re adding a full bottle to create the most complex, fully-flavored braising liquid.
+We’re adding a full bottle to create the most complex, fully-flavored sauce (like in this Chicken Cacciatore).

 - Celery.
 Adds freshness, crunch, and is a staple in creating sauces.